-On February 3, 2022, the MHHE will unveil our newest Local Heroes cases featuring the stories of two combat photojournalists, Rachel Copeland and Amber Stephens.
-Curated by MHHE intern and veteran photojournalist David Rust, these cases will highlight the important and often dangerous work of documenting U.S. military activity around the world, underscoring the heroism of these women veterans.
+Our newest Local Heroes cases feature the stories of two U.S. Army combat photographers, SFC Rachel Copeland and SFC Amber Stephens.
+Curated by MHHE intern and long-time photojournalist David Rust, these cases highlight the important and often dangerous work of documenting U.S. military activity around the world, underscoring the heroism of these women veterans.

-To learn more about the history of combat photojournalism in the United States, check out David's online exhibit, "Combat Photography in America: From the Beginning to World War II" by clicking here.
+Click here to learn about the history of combat photojournalism in the United States, check out David's online exhibit, "Combat Photography in America: From the Beginning to World War II."

 Starting in August 2020, the Local Heroes cases tell stories of World War II in the Philippines through the eyes of U.S. Army veterans William Wallace, Sr., and Ira Weiss.
 Wallace and his unit fought bravely to defend Manila from Japanese soldiers during the Battle of Bataan.
 Captured by the Japanese, Wallace survived the notorious Bataan Death March and a P.O.W. camp in Niigata, Japan.
 Ira Weiss served in the Army Corps of Engineers from 1942 - 1946, beginning in California and concluding as head of a supply depot in the Philippines.